Legal development

 Projects relying on this route will need to fall within one of the following categories (described as "clauses"):

-• Clause 1: projects contracted to connect by the end of 2026 and which have met certain queue management milestones (where applicable);
+• Clause 1: projects contracted to connect by the end of 2026 and which have met certain queue management User Progression Milestones (M2 and M7);

-• Clause 2a: projects which are significantly progressed (and are subject to the G2WQ process), where this can be evidenced by one of the following ways:
+• Clause 2a: projects which are "significantly progressed", where this can be evidenced by one of the following ways prior to the closure of the G2TWQ application window:

-• having obtained planning consent, where the planning application was submitted on or before 20 December 2024;
+• having obtained planning consent, where the planning application was submitted on or before 20 December 2024 and subsequently validated (except where the project does not require planning consent, but has met queue management User Progression Milestone 7 (M7));

-• for interconnectors/offshore hybrid asset projects, having obtained approval from Ofgem, in the form of either a cap and floor agreement or merchant interconnector approval;
+• for LDES and interconnectors/offshore hybrid asset projects, having obtained approval from Ofgem, in the form of either a cap and floor agreement or merchant interconnector approval; or

-• Clause 2b: projects which are significantly progressed (and reapply under the enduring process), where this can be evidenced by one of the following ways:
+• Clause 2b: projects which are significantly progressed (and reapply under the enduring process, as opposed to the G2TWQ process), where this can be evidenced by one of the following ways before the closure of the relevant application window:

-• for interconnectors/offshore hybrid asset projects, having obtained approval from Ofgem, in the form of either a cap and floor agreement or merchant interconnector approval;
+• for LDES or interconnectors/offshore hybrid asset projects, having obtained approval from Ofgem, in the form of either a cap and floor agreement or merchant interconnector approval; or

-• Clause 3: project which submitted an application for planning consent prior to the closure of the G2WQ application window but obtained planning consent after closure of the G2WQ application window – if the project chooses to reapply in a future application window (under the enduring regime), the project will only be required to fit within the GB total permitted capacity (as set out within the CP30 Action Plan) for the relevant technology, even where there is a zonal permitted capacity outlined for the technology and this is exceeded.
+• Clause 3b: projects which submitted an application for planning consent on or before the closure of the G2TWQ application window – these projects, if they do not meet the Strategic Alignment Criteria, can reapply in a future application window (under the enduring regime) once they obtain planning consent and will only be required to fit within the GB total permitted capacity for the relevant technology, even where there is a zonal permitted capacity outlined for the technology and this is exceeded.

 CP30 Action Plan